nsg-ethz/mini_internet_project/platform/README.md

 #### Active probing

-To run measurements between any two ASes, we must use a dedicated container called MGT (for "management").
+To run measurements between any two ASes, we must use a dedicated container called MEASUREMENT.
-By default, we can access the management container over port 2099:
+By default, we can access the measurement container over port 2099:

 ```
 ssh -p 2099 root@server.ethz.ch
 ```

-You can find the password in the file `groups/ssh_mgt.txt`.
-It should be distributed to all students such that they can access the MGT container. \
+You can find the password in the file `groups/ssh_measurement.txt`.
+It should be distributed to all students such that they can access the MEASUREMENT container. \
-In the management VM, we provide a script called `launch_traceroute.sh` that relies on `nping` and which can be used to launch traceroutes between any pair of ASes.
+In the MEASUREMENT container, we provide a script called `launch_traceroute.sh` that relies on `nping` and which can be used to launch traceroutes between any pair of ASes.
 For example if you want to run a traceroute from AS 1 to AS 2, simply run the following command:

 ```
 root@c7a60237994a:~# ./launch_traceroute.sh 1 2.101.0.1